(c) NetKnights GmbH 2025, https://netknights.it

 if content.get("result").get("value") is False:

-#user_obj = get_user_from_param(request.all_data)
+# user_obj = get_user_from_param(request.all_data)

 password = request.all_data.get("pass", "")

-if user_obj.login and user_obj.realm:
+if user.login and user.realm:

 # If there is no user in the request (because it is a serial